LITTLE LOVELY THINGS: A Novel

 Connolly nailed her plot, characters, settings, Points of View (POVs), the conflict, et cetera.
 Moreover, speaking of POVs, it is difficult for a seasoned author to write using shifting POVs.
 However, Connolly did so seamlessly as an established author with several published books.
 Furthermore, she did so without leaving me feeling lost or confused at any point from the time I started reading Connolly’s novel until I had read the last page.

-Connolly’s LITTLE LOVELY THINGS wastes no time in grabbing a reader’s attention and interest from the start of her novel by catalyzing her characters from the beginning of her book and fully developing a distinct voice for each principle character in LITTLE LOVELY THINGS.
+Connolly’s LITTLE LOVELY THINGS wastes no time in grabbing a reader’s attention and interest from the start of her novel by catalyzing her characters from the beginning of her book and fully developing a distinct voice for each principal character in LITTLE LOVELY THINGS.
 She does so by finessing each character, some much more complicated than others, and ascribing the relevant actions and emotions of each personality.
 LITTLE LOVELY THINGS was not a telling novel, but rather a showing story in which the reader experiences the feelings of the characters while progressing through the pages of LITTLE LOVELY THINGS.
-Connolly, just as any other exceptional authors accomplished this through her ability to write descriptive, authentic prose.
+Connolly, just as all exceptional authors accomplished this through her ability to write descriptive, authentic prose.

 “They were almost there, all the way to safety, when…Bam!
 The trailer blew like a tin can filled with firecrackers.” – LITTLE LOVELY THINGS